alyciakb/jekyll-now/_posts/.ipynb_checkpoints/2018-09-14-HypothesisErrors-checkpoint.md

 ---
 layout: post
-title: TRUE!
-NO WAIT...
-FALSE?
+title: TRUE! ...no wait, false?
 ---

 <h3><p style="text-align:center;">A look at the differences between false positives and false negatives</p></h3>

 It's 7am and John and Sally are staring at a timer: *3-2-1 ding ding ding*, the timer goes off.
 They nervously glance at each other and then pick up the pregnancy test, it's positive.
-They begin celebrating, they've been trying to have a baby for months!
+They begin celebrating, they've been trying to have a baby for years!
 They call the doctor's office to set up a formal appointment and while at the appointment, Sally and John find out they are NOT pregnant.
 The test was wrong.
 They've been the victims of a false positive test.

 But what if John and Sally picked up the pregnancy test and it was negative?
 What if the test told Sally she was NOT pregnant and a couple months later she found out the test was incorrect and surprise!
 She is now a few months pregnant?
 In that case, Sally and John would be the victims of a false negative test.